-As young people head back to school in the coming weeks, there will be a lot of discussion about how best to keep our children safe from Covid-19.
+As young people and teachers head back to school in the coming weeks, there will be a lot of discussion about how best to keep them safe and healthy.
 These are valuable discussions this year, but they are important every year since cold and flu season often hits schools hard.
 While it is necessary that school officials take precautions to protect our children, we also must be proactive in preparing children to stay healthy.
-Here are 7 ways to keep your family well during the school year.
+Here are 7 ways to keep your family well during the school year

 1. Get Vaccinated

 Doctors recommend that everyone over the age of 6 months receive a flu vaccine every year, optimally in October, so that we have time to build immunity to new flu strains by the time flu season hits.
 Covid-19 vaccines are readily available for free in the United States, approved for everyone age 6 months and older.
 If you have questions about vaccines, the best person to talk to is a doctor you know and trust.

 2. Wear a Mask

 Some schools are requiring masks this year, and some are making them optional.
 Requiring your children to wear masks at school is a way to protect your whole family this year.
 Studies show that wearing a mask in close quarters can help prevent people from becoming infected with airborne diseases, and if you are displaying symptoms of respiratory illness, you can help protect the people around you by wearing a mask.

 In addition to frequently washing your hands with warm soap and water for at least 20 seconds at a time, try to stop touching your face and rubbing your eyes.
 This will help prevent you from spreading germs from surfaces to your body.
 If your children don’t have the ability to wash their hands frequently throughout the school day, send them to school with hand sanitizer that they can use to protect themselves.